krak3n/Facio/docs/developing.rst

 Contributing
 ============

 Fancy helping out?
-Fork, commit, issue pull request :)
+Fork, commit and issue a pull request :)

-I can't guarantee I will accept your pull request but here some things to to
+I can't guarantee I will accept your pull request, but here some things which will help:
-help:

-* Ensure your code is to PEP8 standards
+* Your code is to PEP8 standards
-* Your pull requests adds a useful feature or fixes a bug
+* Your pull request adds a useful feature or fixes a bug
-* Your code has unittests to ensure it works as it should
+* Your code has unit tests to ensure it works as it should
-* Your code is documented so documentation can be auto generated us sphinx
+* Your code is documented so documentation can be auto generated

 I use `Git Flow`_ to develop this project, as such the branch structure is as
 follows: